SDU-eScience/UCloud-Courses/README.md

 - Support during development of the UCloud course.
 - Review of the final material produced by teachers.
-- Deploying the UCloud course on the UCloud platform.
+- Deployment of the UCloud course on the UCloud platform.

-When a teacher requests a UCloud course (see below), a meeting will be scheduled to discuss, among other things, the specific needs that the teacher has regarding support in the development process.

 ### How to request a UCloud Course